9 Substitutes for Quinoa Flour

 5. Almond Flour

 Is Almond flour one of the best substitutes for quinoa flour?
 Of course, yes!
-It has a similar texture and can be used as a one-to-one substitution in recipes.
+It has a similar texture and can be used as a one-to-one recipe substitution.

 However, it has a slightly nuttier flavor than quinoa flour.
 Other substitutes include gluten-free oat flour, sorghum flour, millet, or bean flour.
 Let’s surge!